Carbon Markets Infrastructure (CMI) Working Group

 1. “A Roadmap for Safe, Efficient and Interoperable Carbon Markets Infrastructure” (to be released at COP29):

-The roadmap will include a diagnostic assessment on key challenges, delve into the priority areas and key recommendations for safe, efficient, and interoperable carbon market infrastructure.
-This roadmap will also include a preliminary mapping of the carbon markets ecosystem, which will be revisited throughout the work of Priority Area I.
+The roadmap is the first output of the CMI WG.
+It lays out the critical bottlenecks and priority areas and recommendations for building safe, efficient, and interoperable carbon market infrastructure identified in discussions.
+It also features a dynamic, evolving mapping of the carbon markets ecosystem, which will be updated throughout the work on priority area I.

 2. Three guidance notes dedicated to each identified priority area: